 Ashley studied Biology at California State University, Channel Islands (2008-2011).
 She worked in the laboratory of Dr. Nitika Parmar, where her research focused on investigating the effects of RhebL1 silencing on the mTOR pathway.
 Ashley entered the BBS graduate program at Yale University in 2011 and joined the Giraldez Lab in May of 2012.
 She studied genes important to early zebrafish development through a maternal and zygotic genetic screen.
 She received her Ph.D. in Genetics in May 2016 and is now a postdoctoral fellow in the laboratory of Peter Reddien at the Whitehead Institute.

 Hiba earned a B.S. in Biology from University of Houston in 2001 and Forensic Sciences at Northwestern University.
 Hiba has worked as a laboratory technician in several universities including McGill (2001-2003), Northwestern (2003-2006), Pittsburgh (2006-2010).
-In 2010 she joined Dr Harold Burgess laboratory at the NIH, with a focus on Locomotor behavior in zebrafish.
-Hiba Joined the Giraldez Lab as a research associate in August of 2013.
+In 2010 she joined Dr Harold Burgess laboratory at the NIH, with a focus on locomotor behavior in zebrafish.
+Hiba joined the Giraldez Lab as a research associate in August 2013.

 Juan Pablo studied Genetics at the National University of Misiones, Argentina (2001-2006).
 He did his PhD in Aybar’s lab at the Superior Institute of Biological Research (INSIBIO, CONICET-UNT), Argentina identifying the role of hedgehog signaling pathway and different genes involved in the neural crest cells development in Xenopus.
 Juan joined Giraldez Lab as a Postdoctoral Associate at the Genetics Department at Yale University in April 2013 and he is studying human embryonic development.

-Tonnie studied Biology at Radboud University Nijmegen, the Netherlands (2004-2009), and obtained her PhD at Strasbourg University, France (2013), in the laboratory of Bertrand Séraphin at the IGBMC.
-Here she studied quality control pathways targeting RNAs that cause ribosomes to stall during translation and identified a new role in translation regulation for factors central to these pathways.
-Tonnie joined the lab in November 2013 and in the Giraldez lab studyied suspended animation and how it affects translation in embryonic development.
+Tonnie studied Biology at Radboud University Nijmegen in the Netherlands (2004-2009), and obtained her PhD at Strasbourg University in France (2013) in the laboratory of Bertrand Séraphin at the IGBMC.
+There she studied quality control pathways targeting RNAs that cause ribosomes to stall during translation and identified a new role in translation regulation for factors central to these pathways.
+Tonnie joined the Giraldez Lab in November 2013 and studied suspended animation and how it affects translation in embryonic development.
 She was awarded a prestigious EMBO postdoctoral fellowship to undertake this research.

 Karen earned a B.S in Wildlife and Fisheries Biology, with a concentration in fisheries at the University of Vermont in 2014.
 After Graduation she worked with Vermont Fish and Wildlife studying fish communities in small lakes and ponds while also monitoring native trout populations.
 Karen came to the Giraldez Lab in January 2016 as a postgraduate associate.